NpoolFilecoin/fil-peggy/README.md

 ## 3 Solution

 With FVM, we can manage miner with smart contract.
 The smart contract implements all ability to manage miner.
 All strategies will be implemented and opened to all users who take part in to review.
 So all user can invoke the smart contract to trigger something, but what's triggered by them is always the same workflow.
-Currently FVM do not support to use smart contract as miner's worker address, but it may be supported in future, then we can also use smart contract as worker
+Currently FVM do not support to use smart contract as miner's worker address, but it may be supported in future, then we can also use smart contract as worker to secure smart contract fund.

 ```mermaid
 flowchart TD